mike-lischke/antlr4-graps/README.md

 ## Known Issues
 see [bug tracker](https://github.com/mike-lischke/antlr-graps/issues)

-Also, the code completion feature is not fully ready yet and needs some improvements.
-Use it only for testing small grammars for now.

 ## What's next?

 * Improve code completion
-* Automatic code formatting
 * Refactoring: extract rule, rename items, comment selected lines, remove left recursion
 * Templates (for frequently used rules like whitespace, ID etc.)
 * Support for debugging